technomancy/robert-hooke/README.md

 ## License

-Copyright (C) 2010 Phil Hagelberg and Kevin Downey
+Copyright © 2010-2011 Phil Hagelberg and Kevin Downey

 Distributed under the Eclipse Public License, the same as Clojure.